metaisfabien/node-twig-layout/README.md

 ```

 ## /views/page/default.html
-The template for the page
+The template for the page.

 For the template syntax read the twig js [documentation](https://github.com/twigjs/twig.js/wiki)
 ```html
 <template>